DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 Kepler.gl and Flowmap.gl (also known as Flowmap Blue) are modern JavaScript-based open-source spatial and web mapping tools.
 They are supported by the OpenJS Foundation and built upon Deck.gl for high-performance data visualization.
 Their no-code and robust user interface and interactive features make them an easy entry point into web mapping for beginners.

-Before we begin, please take a look at these links so you get a better picture of Kepler, Flowmap, as well as, for the curious, the entire Deck.gl ecoysystem.
+Before we begin uploading data, please take a look at these links and explore some of the examples so you get a better picture of Kepler, Flowmap, as well as, for the curious, the entire Deck.gl ecoysystem.

 * [Kepler.gl](https://kepler.gl/)
 * [Flowmap.gl](https://www.flowmap.blue/)
 * [Deck.gl](https://deck.gl/)

+Once you have taken a minute to explore Kepler and Flowmap (and Deck if interested), we'll move to a quick dive into the data required for creating the maps and what ours looks like.

 ### Preparing Geographic Data for Kepler.gl and Flowmap.gl

+Text

-### Uploading Data into Kepler.gl and Flowmap.gl
+### Uploading Data into Kepler.gl

+Text

-### Creating points, lines, and arcs.
+### Creating points, lines, and arcs in Kepler.

+Text

-### Changing colors, strokes, tooltips, and interactions.
+### Changing colors, strokes, tooltips, and interactions in Kepler.

+Text

+### Exporting your project as a fully functioning single HTML file.

+Text

+### Uploading Data in Flowmmap.gl

+Text

+### Adjusting shapes, filtering locations, and adding animations.

+Text